“What grade did you get?”

-Oftentimes, other companies in your industry have established an average NPS for you to use as a benchmark.
+Oftentimes, other companies in your industry have established an average NPS for you to use as a net promoter score benchmark.
 If you make smartphones or other tech hardware, for example, companies like Apple have been tracking NPS for years.

-Let’s take a look at some examples of benchmarking NPS according to your industry.
+Let’s take a look at some examples of net promoter score benchmarks according to your industry.

 Let’s say you have an NPS of +50.
 As we explained, that’s already pretty good!
-But if you’re a department store or specialty store, you are actually below the average (+62) for the industry.
+But if you’re a department store or specialty store, you are actually below the NPS benchmark (+62) for the industry.